Germany confirms human transmission of coronavirus | DW | 28.01.2020

 Read more: Coronavirus: Everything you need to know

-By that time, the Chinese colleague's illness had been made known to the company, who then informed their employees to report any symptoms to a doctor.
-The man tested positive for Coronavirus on Monday evening.
+By that time, the Chinese colleague's illness had been made known to the company, which then told its employees to report any symptoms to a doctor.
+The man tested positive for the coronavirus on Monday evening.

 Approximately 50 cases have been recorded outside of China.
 Nearly all of the patients had recently returned from China.
-In a handful of international cases, the virus was passed between family members.
+In a handful of international cases, the virus was passed on to family members.

 Coronavirus vs. Influenza

-Bavarian Health Minister Melanie Huml said that a hotline would be established Tuesday for people to call with their concerns.
-She also said that plans were in the works to begin measuring body temperature levels at international airports in Bavaria.
+Bavarian Health Minister Melanie Huml said a hotline would be established Tuesday for people to call with their concerns.
+She also said that plans were in the works to begin screening the body temperature of passengers arriving at international airports in Bavaria.

 Zapf said it was important to respond appropriately to the scale of the infection and not to "trigger panic."
 Around 20,000 people die every year in Germany from the annual influenza epidemic, he said.